 Unfortunately, there are apparently only two and a bit editions of The Mersey Pirate still in existence – reportedly due to technical issues preventing the live broadcasts from being satisfactorarily recorded (cue a deafening chorus of Archive TV obsessives getting angry about salt water on forums) – and neither and a bit of them appear to feature the ‘Open Day’.
 Meanwhile, the poor old Royal Iris was taken out of active service in 1991, upon which it was bought by a business consortium who intended to turn it into a ‘floating nightspot’ but were denied planning permission, and has basically just sat around rusting ever since.
 In 2010, it was reported that the RNLI had disturbed some intruders on board the boat; presumably, Scully and Mooey’s alibis are intact.

 Buy A Book!

-You can find an expanded version of this feature, with more on fifties sci-fi and the early days of BBC Radio, in my book Can’t Help Thinking About Me, a collection of columns and features with a personal twist.
+You can find an expanded version of Ferry Cross The Mersey (Unless It’s Raining) in Can’t Help Thinking About Me, a collection of columns and features with a personal twist.
 Can’t Help Thinking About Me is available in paperback here or from the Kindle Store here.

-You can hear more about The Mersey Pirate – and The Saturday Banana – in the edition of Looks Unfamiliar with Samira Ahmed, which you can find here.
+You can hear more about The Mersey Pirate – and The Saturday Banana – in Looks Unfamiliar with Samira Ahmed here.

 © Tim Worthington.